riyadattani/personal-blog/cmd/web/posts/my-journey-to-writing-my-blog-in-go.md

 should look like, the more I ventured further away from the purpose of the blog: to share articles.
 "Agile" developers would say I envisioned a shiny gold standard website rather than a MVP (Minimum Viable Product).

-I started building the `Hello World` version of my site and I cheated a little bit by not writing any tests.
+I started building the `Hello World` version of my site and I cheated a little by not writing any tests.
 Not very long after, I frantically searched for tutorials to get me these fancy features.
 I was directed to multiple plugins, I read a lot of stack overflow and I spent most of my time searching for resources on google rather than coding...
 I eventually got frustrated.
 Naturally, I didn't want to open the project anymore because I didn't really know what to do and where to start.

 The tutorials and articles I read felt overwhelming and not perfectly suitable to what I am trying to build.
 I told myself some unworthy excuses and left the blog alone for a couple of weeks.

 > I needed to go back to the basics and start simple.